StrangeRanger/bash-style-guide/content/aesthetics.md

 ////
 ///

-## Vertical Spacing Guidelines
+## Vertical Spacing

 Vertical spacing is just as important as horizontal spacing in maintaining a clean and readable script.

 /// admonition | Guidelines
     type: info

-- **Single Blank Line**: Use a single blank line to separate logical blocks of code or functions, facilitating quick visual parsing.
+- **Single Blank Line**: Use a single blank line to separate logical blocks of code or functions.
 - **Double Blank Lines**: Use double blank lines sparingly to highlight new sections or distinct logical groups within the script.
     - **Reason**: Double blank lines help visually separate sections of the script that differ significantly in purpose or functionality from the surrounding code.